catherinevee/tfm-azure-vhub/CONTRIBUTING.md

 # Contributing to Azure Virtual WAN Terraform Module

-We love your input!
-We want to make contributing to this Azure Virtual WAN Terraform module as easy and transparent as possible, whether it's:
+We welcome contributions to this Azure Virtual WAN Terraform module.
+Whether you're:

 - Reporting a bug
 - Discussing the current state of the code